 Stickers will be placed on seats that students can use.
 In some rooms, seats not designated for use will be taped off and/or set aside.

-Signage will be placed at the entrances of all buildings and throughout the buildings reminding people to wear face coverings.
+Signs will be placed at the entrances of all buildings and throughout the buildings reminding people to wear face coverings.

 Hallways will be equipped with signage reminding people to maintain a safe distance from others.
 Where feasible, one-way traffic flow will be indicated and “stay-in-your-lane” traffic-flow markers with directional arrows will be displayed.